 I discovered a little trick when working with oil based paint.
 After you are finished painting for the day, dip the brushes in the paint and then wrap them tight in plastic wrap.
 They will stay wet until the next day and you don’t have to clean brushes everyday.
+Perfect for when you are painting for multiple days but don’t want to pull out the mineral spirits.
 Whoohoo!!!!

 The grand total of the entire renovation was $2088.

-You will make mistakes.
-Embrace them! they add character.
+- You will make mistakes.
+Embrace them!
+They may add character.
 You will learn from these mistakes and get better with every project you do.